camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Sender-Constraint Tokens

-Following the recommendation from [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-2.2.1) authorization and resource servers SHOULD use mechanisms for sender-constraining access tokens.
-This document RECOMMENDS Demonstrating Proof of Possession (DPoP) [RFC9449](https://datatracker.ietf.org/doc/html/rfc9449), to prevent misuse of stolen and leaked access tokens.
+[OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-2.2.1) and the [FAPI 2.0 Baseline Profile](https://openid.net/specs/fapi-2_0-baseline-01.html) bothe RECOMMEND that authorization and resource servers use mechanisms for sender-constraining access tokens.
+This document states that Demonstrating Proof of Possession (DPoP) [RFC9449](https://datatracker.ietf.org/doc/html/rfc9449) MAY be used by API Consumers, to prevent misuse of stolen and leaked access tokens.
+CAMARA authorization servers MUST not respond with an error if they do not support DPoP.
+DPoP allows authorization servers to issue tokens that are not sender-constrained even if a valid DPoP header is present in the authorization request.
+It is up to the API consumer to decide whether none-sender-constrained tokens meets their security requirements.
+Support for DPoP MAY be expressed by the server metadata field `dpop_signing_alg_values_supported`.
+If the value of that field is the empty list then DPoP is not supported.
+API consumers with high security demands that e.g. want to achieve EIDAS LOA high can be set to be required to always send DPoP requests.
+This requirement is expressed by the API consumer's metadata in the field `dpop_bound_access_tokens`.
+This requirement on the API consumer is determined at onboarding time.

 ## OIDC Authorization Code Flow